 Named after the South African landscape artist, Jacob Hendrik Pierneef, this esteemed restaurant in Franschhoek offers a similarly creative streak.
 The perfect location for a full-body dining experience, Pierneef à La Motte is set in a tranquil garden featuring ancient oak trees and calming water features.

 Chef Eric Bulpitt puts forward a vibrant array of dishes that honour the Cape’s diverse heritage.
 Inspired by the farm’s own fresh fruit and vegetables, a small seasonal menu showcases wholesome food and wine pairings with Cape spices, pickles, herbs.
 Each dish is paired with a bottle or glass of La Motte wine, with the fabulous wine list showcasing a selection of rare La Motte vintages and top wines from around the world.

 Pierneef à La Motte is open for an a la carte lunch along with light refreshments in the garden on Wednesdays to Sundays.
 Reservations are recommended.

 Orangerie Restaurant at Le Lude

-Situated on Le Lude MCC Estate, Orangerie’s chic, the all-white interior is the perfect backdrop for chef Nicolene Barrow’s striking menu.
+Situated on Le Lude MCC Estate, Orangerie’s chic, the all-white interior of this Franschhoek restaurant is the perfect backdrop for chef Nicolene Barrow’s striking menu.
 Guests can expect fresh ingredients; seasonally foraged from the surrounding forest, meadows, mountains and seas; combined to create memorable and elegant dishes.